Your Child Has Dyslexia, Now What?

 Dyslexia is a scary word for parents.
 Before deciding on a strategy — beating dyslexia or managing it — there is a minefield of misinformation and confusion around dyslexia to navigate.
 Two misconceptions stand out:

 - Dyslexia is a vision-based disability.
-Almost never true.
+Almost Never True.
 Almost all dyslexia is caused by language processing difficulties, not vision issues.
+It is neurobiological in origin.

-We could add a third misconception relevant to the idea of beating dyslexia, and that is that “dyslexia is not hard-wired or fixed.”
+We could add a third misconception that dyslexia is hard-wired or fixed.
 This is more controversial and we will come back to it later.

 Dyslexic Children Make The Same Errors As Struggling Readers